-It is interesting again to note the average of the laundered money flows to already developed countries - particularly the United States and Europe.
-The potential of money laundering to widen the gap between rich countries and poor countries is another important issue that can be tested.
 As we have mentioned above, money laundering is a crime because it deals with the money obtained from criminal and illegal activities which will damage both economies and societies.
-These criminal activities can be divided into two categories: economic and social that are considered as sources of dirty money.
+These criminal activities can be divided into two categories: economic and social which are considered as sources of dirty money.